sparkflows/sparkflows-docs/docs/commands/linux.rst

 uname -a

-lists the currently logged in users
+List the currently logged in users
 ----------

 w